 Announcing new addresses

 All endpoints flagged as signal will be announced via an ADD_ADDR notification.
+That is typically what a server would do, to let clients connect to other available addresses if needed.

 This will be done, one at a time: once the MPTCP connection is fully established, and each time a new subflow is established.
 This behaviour might change in the future, if someone implements the ticket #334.